ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

 ~~~~
 {: #fig-pnc1-topology title="Physical Topology controlled by PNC1"}

-   The PNC1 native topology is not exposed and therefore it is the PNC's
+   The PNC1 native topology is not exposed, and therefore it is the PNC's
    responsibility to abstract the whole domain physical topology as a
    single TE node and to maintain a mapping between the LTPs exposed at
    MPI abstract topologies and the associated physical interfaces